duxuhao/Feature-Selection/README.md

 - Initial features with high correlation with label

-- Initial features with high AIS, BIS
+- Initial features with high AIC, BIC

 - Initial new selection method based on features importance